oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

   - \[1\] Policy {{ insert: param, ac-1_prm_4 }} and following {{ insert: param, ac-1_prm_5 }}; and
   - \[2\] Procedures {{ insert: param, ac-1_prm_6 }} and following {{ insert: param, ac-1_prm_7 }}.
 - \[d\] My added item

+## Control guidance

+Access control policy and procedures address the controls in the AC family that are implemented within systems and organizations.
+The risk management strategy is an important factor in establishing such policies and procedures.
+Policies and procedures contribute to security and privacy assurance.

 ```